NumberHound/web/EconomicsData.md

 [Integrated Public Use Microdata Series (IPUMS)](https://ipums.org/) -- From the Minnesota Population Center.
 Provides census and survey data from around the world integrated across time and space.
 Includes the following: U.S. census micro-data with enhanced documentation.
 Data includes decennial censuses from 1790 to 2010 and American Community Surveys (ACS) from 2000 to the present.
 Now includes preliminary complete count data for several censuses up to 1940.
 Micro-data from the monthly U.S. labor force survey, the Current Population Survey (CPS), from 1962 to the present.
 Demographic and employment data as well as special topics such as fertility, tobacco use, volunteer activities, voter registration, computer and internet use, food security, etc.. and Census microdata for over 90 countries worldwide.

 [United States Census Bureau](https://www.census.gov/) -- The principal source of periodic U.S demographic data.
-Major programs include the Census of Population and Housing available via American Factfinder and the American Communiyt Survey.
+Major programs include the Census of Population and Housing available via American Factfinder and the American Community Survey.

 [UN Demographic Yearbook System](https://unstats.un.org/unsd/demographic-social/products/dyb/index.cshtml) -- Statistics on population, births, deaths, marriage and divorce annually as well as economic activity, educational attainment, housing, ethnicity, language, and foreign-born and foreign populations by country from 1948.